 A community-oriented platform meant to be as friendly as possible for sellers and customers as well.
 ArtFire is featured with constantly updating podcasts, forums and the blog with relevant articles.
 It offers great searching possibilities for customers with extended search items options based on current deals and sales, including free shipping, buy one get one free, coupons and free gifts.

 In addition, there’s the ability to post a “wanted” ad for a custom-made product if buyers can’t find what they’re looking for!
 So, it is pretty obvious, that sellers benefit from such possibilities even more.
-ArtFire also provides great variety of tools for sellers, like: Rapid Cart, Facebook kiosk, ArtFire coupon codes, Market hub, etc. In all other aspects it is pretty similar to Etsy except more strict policy towards “handmade” term and pricing.
+ArtFire also provides a great variety of tools for sellers, like: Rapid Cart, Facebook kiosk, ArtFire coupon codes, Market hub, etc. Hence, in all other aspects, it is pretty similar to Etsy except more strict policy towards “handmade” term and pricing.
 And that makes it a great choice in sites like Etsy competition.